gohugoio/hugo/docs/content/extras/shortcodes.md

 We are unwilling to accept being constrained by our simple format.
 Also unacceptable is writing raw HTML in our Markdown every time we want to include unsupported content such as a video.
-To do so is in complete opposition to the intent of using a bare bones format for our content and utilizing templates to apply styling for display.
+To do so is in complete opposition to the intent of using a bare-bones format for our content and utilizing templates to apply styling for display.

 To avoid both of these limitations, Hugo created shortcodes.